-- Monitor the activity of cargo operations and people.
+- The activity of cargo and personnel be monitored.

-- Provide a security authority on the ship, consisting of a multitude of duties at each level of security.
+- That there be a security authority on every ship, with a multitude of duties depending on the security level.

-- Establish roles and responsibilities for port state officers and onboard officers of varying levels, to handle maritime security threat internationally.
+- Established roles and responsibilities for port state officers and onboard officers to handle maritime security threats internationally.

-- Establish roles and responsibilities for each contracting government agency, local administration, as well as the shipping and port representatives.
+- Established roles and responsibilities for contracting government agencies, local administrations, and shipping and port representatives.

-- Collect international data concerning security threats and develop solutions to each of these problems.
+- Collection of international data concerning security threats and develop solutions to each of these problems.

-- Share any and all security-related data with the general public, the international port, and ship owners.
+- All security-related data shared with the general public, the international port, and ship owners.

-- Assess the flaws of the industry and design the necessary solutions for each issue.
+- Assessment of the flaws in the industry and necessary solutions for each issue.